pffelix/audio3d/sphinx_documentation/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Group B: 3D Audio's documentation!
+Welcome to Group B: 3D Audio's Documentation!
 =============================================

-Contents:

 .. toctree::
    :maxdepth: 2